gravicappa/shen-js/README.md

 ## JS integration

-To define a Shen function from javascript use `Shen.mkfunction`.
+To call a javascript function from Shen you need to create a binding by using `Shen.defun` function.

-`Shen.mkfunction` takes three arguments:
+`Shen.defun` takes three arguments:

   - name of a function
   - number of arguments
   - function

-`function` takes a vector as an argument and must check its length.
+`function` takes a vector as an arguments.
-If length is less than expected it must return function object which is a four element vector with elements:

-    1. `Shen.type_func`,
-    2. function object,
-    3. number of arguments,
-    4. closure vector.

 Example:

-    Shen.mkfunction("plus", 2, function f(args) {
+    Shen.defun("plus", 2, function(args) {
-      if (args.length < 2) return [Shen.type_func, f, 2, args]
       return args[0] + args[1]
     })

-To load javascript file from Shen use `shenjs.load` function.
+You can put such definitions in some file which can be loaded by `shenjs.load` function or for browser shen-js such file can be loaded using standard methods (<script>).

 To call Shen function `(some-func Arg1 Arg2)` from javascript use `Shen.call_by_name("some-func", [Arg1, Arg2])`.